 - Call on the Chinese government to end the two-child policy and allow all couples and individuals to decide freely the number, spacing, and timing of their children.

 - Work with women’s rights activists and independent nongovernmental organizations in China to advance the reproductive rights of women in China.

 To UN Women

-- Call on the Chinese government to enforce and amend anti-gender and pregnancy democracy laws and regulations.
+- Call on the Chinese government to enforce and amend anti-gender and pregnancy discrimination laws and regulations.

 - Work with, and provide assistance to, women’s rights activists and independent nongovernmental organizations in China to raise awareness of legal protections afforded to victims of gender and pregnancy-based discrimination.

-- Provide technical and financial assistances to victims of gender and pregnancy-based discrimination in seeking redress.
+- Provide technical and financial assistance to victims of gender and pregnancy-based discrimination in seeking redress.